rsksmart/devportal-1.0/guides/flyover/index.md

 ![Flyover-banner](/assets/img/guides/flyover/flyover-banner.gif)

 The Flyover protocol performs fast peg-ins.
 It provides a new feature to transfer BTC from Bitcoin directly to a smart contract or [EOA](/guides/flyover/glossary/) in RSK faster than the regular peg in protocol.
-See the [PowPeg](/rsk/architecture/powpeg/) documentation.
+See the [2way-peg app](https://2wp-app.rsk.co/).

 ## Table of Contents
 <div class="container the-stack">